Last updated: March 16, 2026

 What is Chaikin Money Flow indicator (CMF)?

-• Core principle: It operates on a simple but powerful idea.
-High-volume closes near the top of a period’s range signal accumulation (buying pressure), while high-volume closes near the bottom signal distribution (selling pressure).
+• Core principle: High-volume closes near the top of a period’s range signal accumulation (buying pressure), while high-volume closes near the bottom signal distribution (selling pressure).

-• Visual representation: The indicator is an oscillator that moves between +1 and -1.
-A reading above the zero line indicates buying pressure is dominant, while a reading below zero shows selling pressure is in control.
+• Visual representation: A reading above the zero line indicates buying pressure is dominant, while a reading below zero shows selling pressure is in control.

 • Main goal: Ultimately, the CMF’s purpose is to help traders answer a critical question: is the “smart money” confirming or contradicting the current price trend?